Epistolary Explorations: the history, psychology and art of letter writing

 - Utilize both written and oral communication as means of learning and discovery.

-- Develop critical reading skills and analytical writing skills.
+- Develop critical reading skills.

 - Develop critical reasoning and thinking skills through rhetorical analysis.